Yazidi genocide: Process of selling Yazidi and Christian women

-Reproductive violence
+Pregnancies

 Various forms of reproductive violence were enacted against the Yazidi women and children to prevent birth.
 Captured Yazidis were taken as slaves and forced to use contraceptive pills and injections, and those captured pregnant were victims of forced abortions.
-Reports covered that Yazidi women and girls were told that they had to abort their previous unborn children since ISIL fighters were interested only in making Muslim babies.
+Reports covered that Yazidi women and girls were told that they had to abort their previous unborn children since IS fighters were interested only in making Muslim babies.
 Forced impregnation with the intent to prevent the birth of Yazidi babies is also another form of reproductive violence and a measure taken against the group.
 These destructive intents and acts are described as preventing future procreation and causing severe long-term physical, psychological, and socio-political effects.

-Escape
+Escape and liberation

 Since 2014, efforts have been ongoing to rescue those enslaved by the Islamic State, including paying ransoms.
-Many were freed by the Syrian Democratic Forces as they took territory from the Islamic State in the Rojava-Islamist conflict.
+Many were freed by the Syrian Democratic Forces as they took territory from the Islamic State in the Rojava–Islamist conflict.
 In November 2014 The New York Times reported on the accounts given by five who escaped the Islamic State of their captivity and abuse.

-According to Mirza Dinnayi, founder of the German-Iraqi aid organization Luftbrücke Irak, ISIL registers "every slave, every person under their owner, and therefore if she escapes, every Daesh [ISIL] control or checkpoint, or security force - they know that this girl ... has escaped from this owner".
+According to Mirza Dinnayi, founder of the German-Iraqi aid organization Luftbrücke Irak, IS registers "every slave, every person under their owner, and therefore if she escapes, every Daesh [IS] control or checkpoint, or security force—they know that this girl ... has escaped from this owner".

-For over a year after the girls were first enslaved, "Arab and Kurdish smugglers managed to free an average of 134" slaves a month.
-But by May 2016, an ISIL "crackdown reduced those numbers to just 39 in the last six weeks, according to figures provided by the Kurdistan regional government".
-ISIL fighters targeted and killed "smugglers who rescue the captives".
+For over a year after the girls were first enslaved, Arab and Kurdish smugglers managed to free an average of 134 "slaves" a month.
+But by May 2016, an IS crackdown had reduced those numbers to just 39 in the previous six weeks, according the Kurdistan regional government.
+IS fighters targeted and killed "smugglers who rescue the captives".
 In 2016, funds provided by the Kurdistan Regional Government to buy the women out of slavery were cut off as a result of the collapse in the price of oil and disputes with Iraq's central government over revenues.

-The freeing of Yazidi women continues, with some being found at the homes of Islamic State commanders in Ankara in July 2020.
-One seven-year old Yazidi girl was rescued from two ISIS commanders in Ankara by Turkish authorities in February 2021.
+The freeing of Yazidi women continues, with one being found at the homes of an Islamic State commander in Ankara in July 2020.
+One seven-year old Yazidi girl was rescued from two IS commanders in Ankara by Turkish authorities in February 2021.
+In October 2024 Fawzia Amin Sido, a Yazidi woman who was kidnapped by IS and sold to a Palestinian IS supporter was rescued from the Gaza Strip by the Israeli Defense Forces.
+The woman was 11 when she was taken and was rescued after being held for 10 years.